You are currently on Freehearingtest UK

-Progressive sensorineural hearing loss includes noise-induced hearing loss and presbycusis.
-While noise-induced hearing loss arises from accumulated noise exposure over time, presbycusis comes along with physiologic ageing.
-Conditions that may contribute to presbycusis include atherosclerosis, chronic noise exposure, chemical exposure, diet, and metabolism, as well as genetics.
-Other causes include autoimmune diseases, multiple sclerosis, diabetes, tumours, exposure to certain drugs and smoking.
+Progressive sensorineural hearing loss includes noise-induced hearing loss (NIHL) and presbycusis.
+While NIHL arises from accumulated noise exposure over time, presbycusis comes along with physiologic aging.
+Conditions that may contribute to presbycusis include:

-A medical professional should be able to identify which type of SHL you have and recommend the appropriate next steps.
+A medical professional should be able to identify which type of SHL you have and recommend the appropriate next steps you need to take.

 The most basic form of sensorineural hearing loss treatment is salt restriction.
 Periodic use of vestibular suppressants is useful for treating dizziness.
 If medical therapy fails, surgical procedures can be considered.